bonitasoft/bonita-doc/md/bdm-access-control.md

-# BDM access control - documentation
+# BDM access control

 ::: info
 **Note:** for Performance and Efficiency editions only.
 :::

 ## Overview
-This page explains how to protect the access to your BDM through REST API calls.
+This page explains how to protect the access to your BDM through REST API calls via a white list mechanism.
 The BDM access control feature, available in Bonita Studio, allows to grant access to entire business objects or access to some attributes of business objects.
 To grant access to specific instances of business objects, you will need to use [Rest api authorizations](rest-api-authorization.md).
 You will find below examples of both use-cases.

 ## Use of profiles

-Most of the time, the access logic applies to several users, based on there roles/groups in the organization.
-This is why access control rules are bound with profiles.
+Most of the time, the access logic applies to several users, based on a combination of their roles/groups in the organization.
+For that reason, Bonita 7.7 takes advantage of the capability introduced in Bonita 7.6 to define [profiles](profiles-overview.md) in Bonita Studio.
+We are making profiles an effective way to map people to Bonita items: living application or Bonita Portal access (since Bonita 5.0), BDM access control rules (starting in Bonita 7.7), actor mapping or more in the future.
-A [profile](profiles-overview.md) is basically a mapping with the organization.
-Granting access to some attributes of a business object to a given profile means granting access to all users mapped to this profile.
+Granting access to a business object or some attributes of a business object to a given profile means granting access to all users mapped to this profile.
-The idea is to create profiles accordingly to your logic, and to grant access to those profiles.

 ## Define BDM access control

-To define access control on your BDM, you have to use the Access Control Editor embedded in Bonita Studio.
+To define access control on your BDM, use the Access Control Editor embedded in Bonita Studio.
 You can open it using the menu: *Development* > *Business Data Model* > *BDM access control* > *Define*

 Defining access control on a business object means defining a set of **access rules** on this object.
 A rule is made of the following elements: